 About Parks & People

-Washington Parks & People began 23 years ago with Meridian Hill/Malcolm X Park, receiving the National Park Service's highest organizational award for leading the transformation of the single most violent park in the capital region into one of its safest.
+Washington Parks & People began 25 years ago with Meridian Hill/Malcolm X Park, receiving the National Park Service's highest organizational award for leading the transformation of the single most violent park in the capital region into one of its safest.
 We lead greening initiatives across the city -- massive land reclamation, native reforestation, watershed restoration, public health and fitness programming, urban agriculture, and green job training -- to help revitalize once forgotten communities.
 Parks & People leads the Down By the Riverside Campaign at Marvin Gaye Park in the Watts Branch stream valley.
-Join the Parks & People Network or find out more about volunteering to help the parks today.
+Join Parks & People and help the parks today!

 Thank you to our Parks Center Partners.